-Cooking rice in the microwave is cheaper and faster than having a rice cooker.
+Cooking rice in the microwave is cheaper and more convenient than having a rice cooker.
 We’ll show you how to cook rice in the microwave, with perfect results, every time.
-We’ll also show you a secret Asian grandmother trick to measuring the ratio of rice vs. water, without a measuring cup!

 Why cook rice in the microwave?

 There’s no need for a stand-alone rice cooker appliance to clutter your pantry.
 Years ago, I invested in a $300 Zojirushi, the mother of all rice cookers.
 These days, I only bring out that appliance when I’m cooking rice for a large group of people.

 For family cooking, I use a $16 Nordicware Microwave Rice Cooker or an a CorningWare/Pyrex dish with glass lid.

 Cooking rice in the microwave means less cleanup.

 Cookers designed for cooking rice in microwave are usually 2-parts: a lid and a base.
 Both are dishwasher safe.